Our top pick for

 TTM: trailing 12 months

-There are currently 906,633 Strategic Education shares held short by investors – that's known as Strategic Education's "short interest".
-This figure is 18% up from 768,065 last month.
+There are currently 1.4 million Strategic Education shares held short by investors – that's known as Strategic Education's "short interest".
+This figure is 5.8% down from 1.5 million last month.

 There are a few different ways that this level of interest in shorting Strategic Education shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Strategic Education.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Strategic Education.

 Find out more about how you can short Strategic Education stock.